Freddie Freeman Player Props: Dodgers vs. Rays

 Freddie Freeman At The Plate

+- Freeman has 69 hits and an OBP of .408 to go with a slugging percentage of .560.
+All three of those stats are best among Los Angeles hitters this season.

-- Among qualifying hitters in MLB, he ranks fourth in batting average, eighth in on-base percentage, and sixth in slugging.
+- Among the qualified hitters in MLB action, he ranks second in batting average, seventh in on-base percentage, and eighth in slugging.

-- Freeman enters this game on a 14-game hitting streak.
-In his last games, he's hitting .400 with one homer.
+- Freeman is batting .381 with one homer during his last games and is on a 15-game hitting streak.

-- In 18 games this season (35.3%), Freeman has picked up an RBI, and in seven of those games (13.7%) he had two or more.
-He has also driven home three or more of his team's runs in five contests.
+- In 34.6% of his games this season, Freeman has picked up at least one RBI.
+In seven of those games (13.5%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.